ubrant/documents-format/README.md

 ### Links

-There are two types of links allowed for documentation purposes:
+There are two types of links allowed in documentation:

-* First is any URL (e.g., https://ubrant.com), and
+* First type of links is full URL (e.g., https://ubrant.com); and
-* The second one is intended to point towards documentation parts.
+* The second one is intended to point towards documentation parts

-Hence following formats are supported:
+Hence following formats are supported (inside text elements):

 ```
 :Link-URL:[TEXT][HINT](URL)
 :Link-Site:[TEXT][HINT](Major-ID, Minor-ID, Section-ID, Page-ID)
 ```

->> In second format, all elements are optional except TEXT, but when present they should be in specified sequence separated with commas
+>> In second format, all elements are optional except TEXT (in that case, it'll point to home page), but when elements are present they should be in specified sequence separated with commas

 > For example:
 >